HJeon139/hjeon139-mcp-outofcontext/docs/v1/tasks/08_stashing_tools.md

 ### Search Performance

-Optimize for < 500ms requirement:

-- Use indexes for metadata filtering (by task, file, tag)
+**Critical:** Search must use indexing to meet < 500ms requirement for millions of tokens.

+**Optimization Strategy:**

+1. **Inverted Index for Keywords** (from Task 06a):
+   - O(1) lookup per word instead of O(n) linear scan
+   - Intersection of word sets for multi-word queries
+   - Handles millions of segments efficiently

+2. **Hash-based Metadata Indexes** (from Task 06a):
+   - O(1) lookup for file_path, task_id, tags
-- Linear search acceptable for 32k tokens
+   - Set intersection for multiple filters
+   - No linear scanning required

+3. **Result Limiting:**
    - Limit results to prevent large responses
-- Cache search results if needed
+   - Return top-k most relevant results

+4. **Performance Target:**
+   - < 500ms for millions of tokens (with indexing)
+   - Linear search would take minutes, indexing makes it feasible

 ### Empty Query Handling